 Monday was one of the busiest days of the offseason.
 News of a likely reunion between Jose Bautista and the Jays started to filter out; as a reaction to the Bautista news, Michael Saunders was rumored to be signing with the Phillies.
-Monday also brought about one of the sexier rumors of the offseason via Rum Bunter – that the Jays and Pirates talked mega deal.
-The rumor suggested Toronto discussed a multiplayer trade with the Pirates at some point this offseason that sought to bring Andrew McCutchen and reliever Tony Watson to Toronto in exchange for five players, including three of the Blue Jays’ top ten prospects.
+Monday also brought about one of the sexier rumors of the offseason via Rum Bunter – the Jays and Pirates talked mega deal.
+The rumor suggested Toronto discussed a multiplayer trade with the Pirates that sought to bring Andrew McCutchen and reliever Tony Watson to Toronto in exchange for five players, including three of the Blue Jays’ top ten prospects.

 While the Jays and Pirates were not able to settle on a deal, the trade reminds us that our favorite teams are often only a phone call or single-A prospect away from looking very different than they are currently constructed – both this year and down the line (the Jays would have likely had to say goodbye to teen dream, Vlad Jr. to get Cutch and Watson).